jhamer90811/MINERvA_NOvA_network_analysis/README.md

 This repository contains Python scripts for the handling of Caffe neural networks designed for vertex finding in the MINERvA dataset and also neural networks designed for the NOvA prong dataset.
+Here is a brief overview of the contents of the repository.
+See the sections below for a more detailed description of functionality.

 * The network handler is written in [Network.py](https://github.com/jhamer90811/MINERvA_NOvA_network_analysis/blob/master/Network.py).